voidance/document-management-service-challenge/SOLUTION-README.md

 ## Memory requirements

 Though the exercise mentioned not using more than 50 mb for the document-management service.
-After testing various scenarios, the least amount of memory I could test the service to run 10 requests in parallel uploading a file of 500 mb each was with.
+After testing various scenarios, the least amount of memory I could test the service to run 10 requests in parallel uploading a file of 500 mb each was with 80mb.
 If I use less, then the service will through OutOfHeap memory error.

 ```